cbfitzpatrick/yjmb-family-tree/SECURITY.md

 Protected master workbook:

 - AES-256-GCM;
-- stored in `secure/master_workbook.enc`;
+- stored somewhere;
-- key held in GitHub Actions secret `MASTER_WORKBOOK_KEY_B64`, the matching Cloudflare Worker secret for owner export, and locally in the gitignored secret file.
+- key held in GitHub Actions secret, the matching Cloudflare Worker secret for owner export, and locally in the gitignored secret file.

 Protected contribution submissions:

 - AES-256-GCM;
 - Worker encrypts before GitHub storage;
-- key is a Cloudflare/GitHub secret `SUBMISSION_KEY_B64`.
+- key is a Cloudflare/GitHub secret.

 ## Developer-only master-workbook export

-The browser never receives `MASTER_WORKBOOK_KEY_B64` or `DEVELOPER_EXPORT_KEY`.
-A developer export request must present a valid normal signed access token plus the separate `X-Developer-Key` value.
-The Worker compares the supplied developer key against its `DEVELOPER_EXPORT_KEY` secret using a constant-time SHA-256 digest comparison, rate-limits failures, fetches the current `secure/master_workbook.enc` from GitHub, decrypts the AES-256-GCM envelope inside the Worker with `MASTER_WORKBOOK_KEY_B64`, and returns the resulting XLSX bytes with no-store caching headers.
+The browser never receives keys.
+A developer export request must present a valid normal signed access token plus the separate value.
+The Worker compares the supplied developer key against its secret using a constant-time SHA-256 digest comparison, rate-limits failures, fetches the current from GitHub, decrypts the AES-256-GCM envelope inside the Worker with key, and returns the resulting XLSX bytes with no-store caching headers.

-There is no visible export button.
-The owner command is `Ctrl+Alt+Shift+E` on the tree page (or `YJMBDeveloperExport()` in the console), but hiding this command is not considered an authorization control because frontend source is public.
 The independent Worker secret is the authorization control.

-The export key is deliberately **not** stored in GitHub Actions because Actions does not need it. `MASTER_WORKBOOK_KEY_B64` is stored in both GitHub Actions and Cloudflare because Actions must update the encrypted workbook while the Worker must decrypt it for an authorized owner download.
+The export key is deliberately **not** stored in GitHub Actions because Actions does not need it. key is stored in both GitHub Actions and Cloudflare because Actions must update the encrypted workbook while the Worker must decrypt it for an authorized owner download.

 ## Abuse detection